okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/use-macros/index.md

 ## technicalDetails

-Inserts additional error codes, if there are any.
+Inserts additional error codes, if there are any: `{{technicalDetails}}`

 See [Okta Error Codes](/docs/reference/error-codes/#okta-error-codes-listed-by-error-code) for more information.

 Example: